-Core knowledge and understanding across Business and Administration Route

-Element Content Element Business Content Content The role of organisations in society, including social responsibility.
-The different types of organisations (e.g. private, public and not-for-profit) and the environments in which they operate both nationally and globally.
+Core knowledge and understanding across Business and Administration Route and not-for-profit) and the environments in which they operate both nationally and globally.
+The impact of organisations on society and the environment, including: Economic growth and revenue and profit Element Content Social impact including: Corporate Social Responsibility (CSR); promoting equality and diversity; social mobility; ethical financing; anti-slavery and human trafficking; ethical working conditions; environment including sustainability.
+Different forms of legal entities that organisations can form such as partnership, limited company, charity etc How and why organisations set objectives and strateg for achieving them.
+How size, purpose and sector have an impact on organisations including: Business models and structures; Operations and functions (e.g. finance, Human Resources); The roles within these organisations (e.g. CEO, Finance Director) and how and why they differ.
+The different forms of governance that operate in organisations and how these relate to organisations' size, purpose, legal constitution and regulatory environment including: Policy and reporting; Oversight (e.g. Board of Trustees, Board of Directors).
+The main legislative and regulatory frameworks that apply to organisations including: Those relating to privacy, data protection (for The different types of organisations (e.g. private, public and not-for-profit) and the environments in which they operate both nationally and globally.
+The impact of organisations on society and the environment, including: Economic growth and revenue and profit generation, locally, nationally and globally; Social impact including: Corporate Social Responsibility (CSR); promoting equality and diversity; social mobility; ethical financing; anti-slavery and human trafficking; ethical working conditions; environment including sustainability.
 Different forms of legal entities that organisations can form such as partnership, limited company, charity etc. How and why organisations set objectives and strategies for achieving them.
 How size, purpose and sector have an impact on organisations including: Business models and structures; Operations and functions (e.g. finance, Human Resources); The roles within these organisations (e.g. CEO, Finance Director) and how and why they differ.
-The different forms of governance that operate in organisations and how these relate to organisations' size, purpose, legal constitution and regulatory environment including: Policy and reporting; Corporate Social Responsibility (CSR) - (e.g. commitment to community); Oversight (e.g. Board of Trustees, Board of Directors).
-The main legislative and regulatory frameworks that apply to organisations including: Those relating to privacy, data protection, equality, information security and health and safety; Those relating to environmental and sustainability legislation and frameworks; The role of regulatory bodies.
-The different types of internal and external stakeholders (including customers) and how their needs and priorities influence the way organisations operate.
-Organisational cultures and values, how and why they vary, and how they are expressed externally and internally, both overtly and in reality.
-For example:
+The different forms of governance that operate in organisations and how these relate to organisations' size, purpose, legal constitution and regulatory environment including: Policy and reporting; Oversight (e.g. Board of Trustees, Board of Directors).
+The main legislative and regulatory frameworks that apply to organisations including: Those relating to privacy, data protection (for example, GDPR), equality, information security

-- Externally through branding and mission statements; - Internally through expectations of employees such as dress and behaviour codes; - The different ways and channels through which organisations communicate internally and externally.
+- Those relating to environmental and sustainability legislation and frameworks; - Those relating to anti-bribery and anti-competitive regulations; - o The role of regulatory bodies. - The different types of internal and external stakeholders (for example, trade unions, investors and shareholders) and customers and how their needs and priorities influence the way organisations operate. - How current and emerging digital technologies impact on the way businesses operate and how this is changing; for example Artificial Intelligence (AI), robotics and big data. - Organisational cultures and values, how and why they vary, and how they are expressed externally and internally, both overtly and in reality.
+For example: - Externally through branding and mission statements; - Internally through expectations of employees such as dress and behaviour codes; - The different ways and channels through which organisations communicate internally and externally (for example, emails, intranet, press releases, social media).